Geometric multigrid for an implicit-time immersed boundary method: Introduction

 In this paper, we extend the methods developed for the model IB equations \cite{GUY:2012:IMPLICITIB} to problems of incompressible flow.
 Specifically, we consider a version of the IB method for the steady incompressible Stokes equations.
-(The extension of the method to the unsteady Stokes equations, or to the full Navier-Stokes equations, appears straightforward but is not considered here.)
+(The extension of the method to the unsteady Stokes equations, or to the full Navier-Stokes equations, is straightforward but is not considered here.)
 Unlike most other work on developing efficient solvers for implicit IB methods, here we focus on a formulation of the problem in which we effectively eliminate the \emph{structural} degrees of freedom by a Schur complement approach.
 The system that we solve is therefore defined only on the background Cartesian grid.
-As in earlier work \cite{GUY:2012:IMPLICITIB}, we take advantage of this additional structure to develop geometric multigrid methods for the fully Eulerian implicit equations.
+As in earlier work \cite{GUY:2012:IMPLICITIB}, we take advantage of the structure of the Cartesian grid to develop geometric multigrid methods for the linear systems of our implicit-time discretization.
 The key contributions of this paper are the development of generalized box-relaxation (also known as Vanka) smoothers for this formulation of the IB equations, and the extension of these box-relaxation smoothers to larger collections of grid cells, as needed to obtain good performance for problems in which the elastic structure is extremely stiff.
 We perform numerical tests that demonstrate the performance of these algorithms, and we show that with these solvers, the implicit scheme has the potential to be significantly more efficient than a similar explicit IB method.